Skip to Main Content

 Michelin Recognition and What It Means Here

-Within Bath specifically, the Michelin Selected designation positions No. 15 alongside properties like The Bird rather than the Michelin Key properties at the leading of the market.
+Within Bath specifically, the Michelin Selected designation positions No. 15 alongside properties like The Bird rather than the Michelin Key properties at the top of the market.
 Guests comparing options should read it as a quality floor rather than a ceiling marker.
 Other Michelin-recognised Bath addresses covered in our full Bath hotels guide include Bath Priory and Homewood, which occupy different price tiers and offer broader leisure facilities.

-Internationally, the archetype has equivalents in properties like Muir, A Luxury Collection Hotel in Halifax, where adaptive reuse of a significant historic building anchors a mid-to-premium hotel offer.
+The archetype has equivalents in properties like Muir, A Luxury Collection Hotel in Halifax, where adaptive reuse of a significant historic building anchors a mid-to-premium hotel offer.
 The distinction with No. 15 is the Bath address itself: Great Pulteney Street provides a physical context that independently strengthens the proposition regardless of brand positioning.

 For guests weighing No. 15 against Bath's wider offer, the decision usually comes down to format preference.
 Those who want spa access, multiple dining options, and a large-hotel infrastructure should look at The Bath Priory or The Gainsborough.
 Those who want a well-located, service-focused townhouse without the formality overhead will find No. 15 a more direct fit.
-Properties at the design-led, countryside end of the UK boutique spectrum, such as Lime Wood in Lyndhurst or Estelle Manor in North Leigh, operate in a different register entirely, but they provide a useful benchmark for understanding where No. 15 sits on the comfort-versus-character spectrum.

 Frequently asked questions